Eric Feigl-Ding: Controversies concerning epidemiological expertise and accuracy

 Feigl-Ding holds doctorates in both epidemiology and nutrition, with his professional experience in nutritional epidemiology and epidemiology of chronic disease.
 Prior to the COVID-19 pandemic, his research work and expertise primarily focused on the health effects of diet and exercise, he also lacked academic publication in infectious disease epidemiology, the subfield of epidemiology most relevant to viral outbreaks and COVID-19.
 Because of this, Feigl-Ding has been criticized for misrepresenting his qualifications to offer media commentary on the COVID-19 pandemic.
-Feigl-Ding has disclosed he is not sub-specialized in infectious diseases and claims to have never misrepresented himself as an infectious disease epidemiologist.
+Feigl-Ding has said he is not sub-specialized in infectious diseases and claims to have never misrepresented himself as an infectious disease epidemiologist.

 Feigl-Ding's rapid rise to prominence as a TV and media commentator and expert during the COVID-19 pandemic, despite his lack of academic activity in infectious diseases, has led to much criticism and controversy.
 He received early criticism for offering public warnings on the COVID-19 pandemic as well as praise from David Wallace-Wells, editor-at-large at New York Magazine.
 A January 2020 article published by The Atlantic covered the early controversy of Feigl-Ding's social media presence.
 On March 26, Alexis Madrigal, its author, re-assessed his piece and stated that "it was right in the particulars and wrong on the big picture."
 While Feigl-Ding admits he has made mistakes, one of his supporters, Ali Nouri, the president of the Federation of American Scientists (FAS), a scientific think tank dedicated to science communication, attributed some of the criticism of Feigl-Ding down to stylistic differences in information dissemination.

-His tweets during the pandemic have also at times been criticized by other scientists as alarmist, misleading, or inaccurate.
+His tweets during the pandemic have also at times been criticized by other scientists as alarmist, misleading, and inaccurate.

 Political campaign

 Feigl-Ding was a candidate in the 2018 Democratic primary for Pennsylvania's 10th congressional district.
 On February 27, 2018, Feigl-Ding announced his candidacy in the Democratic primary for Pennsylvania's 10th congressional district.
 He campaigned on a progressive platform advocating for science, universal healthcare, and public health.

 During the run up to the election, Feigl-Ding did not take corporate PAC money.
-He received 18% of the vote to George Scott’s 36% in a 4-person primary.
+He received 18% of the vote to George Scott's 36% in a 4-person primary.